ainter21/report-sectest/Report.md

 - **xss_orders.php_6_min** (line 37): this echo function prints the id of the order to be edited.
 This id is directly taken from the query parameter.
 The attacker can insert some code into this parameter to perform an xss attack.
   - **Attack vector**: use selenium to navigate to this link: `http://localhost/inventory-management-system/orders.php?o=editOrd&i=8<script>alert(\"id\")</script>`.
 An alert will pop up.
   - **Fix**:sanitize the input with `htmlentities()`
-- **xss_orders.php_11_min**: this echo function is used to populate the select of the products in the orders page.
+- **xss_orders.php_11_min** (line 111): this echo function is used to populate the select of the products in the orders page.
 By default, three select rows are generated, so this code is executed three times.
 If the admin created a product with malicious code in its name, this code will be executed.
 Only the name is vulnerable, because the id is not inserted by the user.
   - **Attack vector**: create a product with javascript code in its name, then go to add orders page.
 Three dialog box will be shown.
   - **Fix**: sanitize `$row['product_name']` with `htmlentities()`.
 - **xss_orders.php_21_min** (line 293): this echo function is used to populate the edit order page, more precisely it will output the name of the client.
 It can be exploited to insert malicious javascript code because it is not sanitized.